 See the recipe card at the end of the post for full ingredients, quantities, and a printable version.

-- Ginger-garlic paste: You can get readymade paste easily from stores.
+- Ginger-garlic paste: You can get ready-made paste easily from stores.
 Or you can make it at home.
 Blend 10-12 garlic cloves & 1-inch ginger (roughly chopped) to a fine paste.

 Substitutes and Variations

-How to make Rava Fish Fry
+How to make Rava Fish Fry (Step-by-Step Recipe)

 Step 1: In a small bowl, mix ginger-garlic paste, chili powder, salt, coriander powder, turmeric powder, and tamarind paste.
-Your fish masala or fish marinade is ready, Set it aside.
+Your fish masala or fish marinade is ready.
+Set it aside.

 Step 3: Take a plate and spread rava evenly on it.
 Place the marinated fish on the plate and gently press so it sticks well.
 Flip the fish and coat the other side too.

-Step 4: Set these rava coated fish aside on a plate.
+Step 4: Set these rava-coated fish aside on a plate.

 Step 5: Heat 3 tablespoons of oil in a pan over medium heat.
 Place the coated fish in the pan and shallow fry.